njwilson/pycon-2012-packaging-poster/draft/content.rst

     ``setuptools``/``distribute``/``easy_install``, and ``pip``) each have
     their own method of tracking installed distributions

-  - Most of the existing tools don't supporting uninstallation
+  - Most of the existing tools don't support uninstallation

-  - No common API exists for querying installation distributions
+  - No common API exists for querying installed distributions

 * This PEP defines a new standard, a ``.dist-info`` directory for each distribution with the following files: